Documentation

 How depends_on Works

-Each step is referenced by its 0-based index.
+Each step is referenced by its 0-based index, and only earlier steps may be referenced (forward references are rejected at validation time).
 When you specify depends_on=[0, 1], the step waits for steps 0 and 1 to complete before executing.
-Steps without shared dependencies are grouped into parallel waves automatically.
+Steps without shared dependencies are grouped into parallel waves automatically by Kahn's algorithm.

 Starting from Known IDs